Raigouu/Gamezone/README.md

 	- account_creation_method
 	- country_code

-In the table 'region', the table has columns of:
+In the table 'region', with a grain of 1 row represents the country code in a region, the table has columns of:

 	- country_code
 	- region (divided into 4 main regions, which are NA, EMEA, APAC, and LATAM)

 The main table of this dataset is the 'orders' table.

 **Objectives**

 The analysis result should be able to aid Gamezone's product team in making a decision on which product should be improved or discontinued due to its own performance.

 **Data Preparation & Cleaning**

 During the cleaning process, below is the list of issues were found:
 'order' table

 	- order_id:
 		Even though it is supposed to be the unique identifier, it has duplicates that can be divided into two categories.
 			1. same order_id with the same user_id